 “Brands need to shift their thinking around what they measure and take a more active lead in developing meaningful metrics,” agues Danielle Smith, managing director of Communicator London, in The Drum.
 “Rather than measuring the newest fad and creating content on the back of that, they should be thinking about the role of their social media, while creating and measuring content that is based on succeeding in that role.”

 Beware of Social Media Measurement Overload

 Measurement experts typically recommend tracking three to five metrics consistently over time.
 Measurement is time-consuming, and more metrics won’t necessarily lead to any more useful knowledge or insights.
 As time goes on, PR and marketers pros can benefit from periodically reviewing their metrics and ditching ones that are no longer helpful.

 “It can be tempting for social media professionals to try and track everything, but that’s a recipe for failure,” argues Amber Naslund, senior director of industry leadership at Hootsuite.
 “Complex measurement programs don’t often make that easy, so companies are much better off selecting a handful of measurements they can track with strong benchmarks, clearly and consistently.”

 Bottom Line: Selecting the best social media metrics to track is a critical step for social media measurement.
 While follower growth and reach can indicate how social media efforts are faring, they don’t show how those efforts help meet business objectives.
-Marketers need more advanced metrics and the right social media measurement tools to show results that impress their bosses.
+Marketers need more advanced metrics and the right social media measurement tools to show results that impress the bosses.